 Renison Consolidated Mines NL has been developing an exploration strategy in the Northern Territory since 1999.
 This strategy includes targeting dislocations that host economic gold mineralisation within regional structures that intersect known stratigraphical and structural features of the Pine Creek Geosyncline.
-EL10367 forms a part of a regional package of tenements (AuQuest Project) that have a northwest trend, covering what the Company has called the Noonamah-Corroboree trend.
-Processing of Northern Territory Government supplied 400m spaced aeromagnetic and radiometric data has significantly enhanced the detail of the underlying geology and the subsequent interpretation of the prospectivity of that area.
+EL22206 forms a part of a regional package of tenements (AuQuest Project) that have a northwest trend, covering what the Company has called the Noonamah-Corroboree trend.
+Processing of Northern Territory Government supplied 400m spaced aeromagnetic and radiometric data and a small 200m line spacing aeromagnetic survey carried out by the Company has significantly enhanced the detail of the underlying geology and the subsequent interpretation of the prospectivity of that area.